wordswords/dotfiles/README.md

-As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it, and install the latest version of yarn, the notetaking app Joplin's commandline interface, the Morgen paid calendar app, the Spotify snap, a lot of vim plugins, and the latest LTS version of node.
+As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it, and install the latest version of yarn, the note taking app Joplin's command line interface, the Morgen paid calendar app, the Spotify snap, a lot of vim plugins, and the latest LTS version of node.

 # Install